ASU-Vibe-Coding-Centre/mcp-learning/01-introduction/README.md

 - Receives and processes responses
 - Handles capability negotiation

-**You typically don't build the client** - it's provided by platforms like Claude Desktop or other MCP-compatible applications.
+**You typically don't build the client** - it's provided by platforms like Cursor IDE or other MCP-compatible applications.

 #### 2. MCP Server
 - Exposes capabilities (tools, resources, prompts) to clients